Segs/Segs/docs/CONTRIBUTING.md

 If you want to read about running SEGS, try the end-user [README](../Projects/CoX/docs/README.md).

+Please be aware that SEGS is a Clean Room environment, that means we will not be using code that has leaked for City of Heroes.
+We can not reliably recreate the game if we use leaked code.
+In short, everything made for SEGS is original and entirely independent from the leaked code.

 #### Local development

 SEGS can be developed locally by cloning the git repo to your local machine.
 For instructions on how to do this, see the following sections in the development [README](../README.md):